casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ## Changing the Standard Contract {#changing-contract}

-The standard Casper contract from the crate constructor contains some methods that we will reuse.
+The standard Casper contract from `cargo-casper` contains some methods that we will reuse.
 However, we will be getting rid of most auto-generated code.

 We will be changing the `main.rs` file.
 Your code should look exactly as below: